 Admission Test for Dental Hygiene

-- a nationally administered standardized admission test for dental hygiene applicants
+- a nationally administered standardized admission test for individuals applying to dental hygiene programs

-- administered to understand the skill levels of applicants seeking admission to dental hygiene programs
+- administered to understand the skill levels of the dental hygiene applicants

 - used to assist with admissions decisions

 The document below is the official guide to policies for the ATDH.
 It provides information about application and testing procedures, examination content and scoring.

 You are required to read this document before you apply to take the test.
 At the time of application, you will be required to confirm that you have read this document, understood its contents, and agree to the policies and procedures contained herein.